Strategic Plan 2009 - 2014

 Leo Savoie, Neal Barnett, Jan Roncelli

-Police Chief Bowden, Fire Chief Piche’, Tom Trice, Gayle
+Police Chief Gaudard, Fire Chief Piche’, Tom Trice, Gayle

 Sadler, Leslie Helwig

-The purpose of this subcommittee is to develop a plan that
+maintained.
+This subcommittee was asked to develop a plan

-creates a versatile workforce in which individuals are
+that would encourage a versatile workforce in which

-proficient at a wide range of tasks within departments as
+individuals were proficient at a wide range of duties within

-be trained and empowered to assume responsibilities up to
+lines.
+Employees were trained and empowered to assume

 1. Bloomfield Township is a desirable place to live and work